Built for the moments your tracker can't reach.

 Pre-session

-Streaming synthesis with cited hands and exploit lines.
+Structured synthesis with cited hands and exploit lines.
 Fact / inference distinction explicit.
 Confidence map matched to sample size.
-Quick Reference for the table-side glance.
+Quick Reference for pre-session study.

 Post-session